Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md

 ### Step 3: Configure the .NET MVC application

-This sample is using the NuGet package **Microsoft.Owin.Security.WsFederation** to configure the authentication with AD FS.
+This sample is using the NuGet package **Microsoft.Owin.Security.WsFederation** to configure the authentication with ADFS.

 1. Open the **WebApp_SAML** application
 1. Open the `Web.config` file and replace the key `ida:ADFSMetadata` value with your ADFS FederationMetadata.xml URI.
 For instance: